Dragons Before Unicorns

 Not enough entrepreneurs are starting small, profitable, bootstrapped internet companies.

-A lot of smart people recognise this opportunity.
+A lot of smart people recognize this opportunity.
 Many of them work in venture capital.
-Because such VC firms have taken institutional money, their investment cycles are short.
-Often no more than 8 years.
+Because many VC firms have taken institutional money, their investment cycles are short—often no more than eight years.
 They need fast growth and fast exits.
-This forces VCs to exclusively invest in unique companies which are high growth and rely heavily on the monopolising, winner take all, effects of the internet.
+This forces VCs to invest exclusively in unique, high-growth companies that rely heavily on the monopolistic, winner-take-all effects of the internet.

-Young entrepreneurs, inspired by glorious tales of 22 year olds starting billion dollar companies, chase venture capital funding.
-And since VCs only invest in moonshot ideas, they wait until their eureka moment where their idea will crystalise.
+Young entrepreneurs, inspired by glorious tales of 22-year-olds starting billion-dollar companies, chase venture capital funding.
+And since VCs only invest in moonshot ideas, they wait for their eureka moment, when their idea will crystallize.

-Starting a small company gives you time to learn the ropes.
-And gradually scale up to increasingly larger businesses.
-37Signals started as a web design company.
-Matt Mickiewicz did the same prior to starting SitePoint, and now Hired.com
+Starting a small company gives you time to learn the ropes and gradually scale up to larger businesses.
+37signals started as a web design company.
+Matt Mickiewicz did the same before starting SitePoint and, now, Hired.com.

 Why don’t we start?
 I blame the media and our education system.

-The media propagate stories of billionaire founders who raised a truckload of VC money and then IPO-ed at a nosebleed valuation.
+The media propagates stories of billionaire founders who raised a truckload of VC money and then went public at a nosebleed valuation.
 To an outsider, it seems like the VC way is the only way.

 There are thousands of dragons waiting to be created.
 Still not convinced?
 Here’s an idea.

 Pick a B2B or B2C commodity service.
 Let’s say office cleaning.
 Start a company offering office cleaning services.
-Set up a great looking website.
+Set up a great-looking website.
 Market it cleverly to a niche audience.
 Get your first 20 customers.
 Negotiate a bulk contract with a large cleaning company.
 Outsource the cleaning to them.
-Add a small profit margin to your cost price.
+Add a small profit margin to your costs.
 Now you’re profitable.
 Invest in getting more customers.
 Grow to 50 customers.
 Suddenly, it makes sense to hire your own cleaning crew.
-So you hire a operations manager from the cleaning industry, put out some job ads, hire some talent, organise everything in a Google Docs Spreadsheets and boom – now you’ve got your own vertically integrated cleaning company with decent margins.
+So you hire an operations manager from the cleaning industry, put out some job ads, hire some talent, organize everything in Google Sheets, and boom—now you’ve got your own vertically integrated cleaning company with decent margins.

 Learn to slay the dragon first.
 Then start chasing the unicorn.